adphillips2017/mp3-analyzer-api/README.md

 4. Navigate to "Analyze MP3s" folder
 5. Select "Analyze MP3 [Valid File]" request
 6. Click "Select Files" next to the "file" field in the Body tab
-7. Choose an MP3 file from your system
+7. Choose an MP3 file from your system (or use `assets/testFiles/valid_1.mp3` for testing)
 8. Click "Send" to test the endpoint

 The collection uses the `{{baseUrl}}` variable, so all requests will automatically use the correct base URL based on your selected environment.